An Overview of Endometrial Ablation

 What are the Risks of Endometiral Ablation?

-Problems resulting from endometrial ablation are uncommon, but can be severe.
+Problems resulting from a surgical heavy period bleeding treatment are uncommon, but can be severe.
 They include:

 - Accidental puncture of the uterus